queens.utils package#

 Parameters:

-number_of_workers (int) – Number of parallel evaluations
+number_of_workers – Number of parallel evaluations

 Returns:

-pathos multiprocessing pool
+Pathos multiprocessing pool

-queens.utils.print_utils module#
+queens.utils.printing module#

 Print utils.